openstack/api-site/firstapp/source/getting_started.rst

 how to upload images, see
 `obtaining images <http://docs.openstack.org/image-guide/content/ch_obtaining_images.html>`_.

 Set the image and size variables to appropriate values for your cloud.
-We'll use these variables in later sections.
+We will use these variables in later sections.

 First, tell the connection to get a specified image by using the ID of the